kripeshr22/snakegame/README.md

 This program uses the <a href="https://docs.python.org/3/library/turtle.html">Turtle Library</a>.

-In order to play this game, simply clone this repo and type this on your terminal:
+In order to play this game, simply clone this repo and type this on your terminal \n:
 ``` python snake.py ```

 Here are some snippets of the game being played: